ColdCode0214/CS539/index.md

 Our project is to find a set of models and parameters that would give precise predictions about a patient’s health situation: whether he/she is healthy, has been infected by COVID-19 or has been experiencing normal pneumonia.

-Our models could potentially help doctors diagnose COVID-19 patients.
+Our models could potentially help doctors diagnose COVID-19 patients given lung CT scans.

 ## Data